Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.
+- The Cardinals pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.50).
+- The Cardinals have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Cardinals allow the fewest home runs in baseball (96 total, one per game).
+- Cardinals pitchers combine to give up the fewest home runs in baseball (97 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.